 The grade of W is assigned to a course only after the last day to drop or withdraw without receiving a grade and before the final day to drop or withdraw.
 Students are responsible for initiating action to drop or withdraw from classes.
 Students who fail to do so will be retained on the class rolls even though they may be absent for the remainder of the semester.
 In such instances a grade of F (or U in S/U graded courses) will be awarded unless the conditions for a grade of I have been met.
 Please see the "Dropping a Course" section for limitation on withdrawals from courses.

 If you need to drop all your classes, you must officially withdraw from the university.
-The procedure is the same as the one for dropping a single course.
 Your record with the university must be clear–that is, no overdue library books, no unpaid parking tickets, tuition and fees paid in full, etc. The procedure for medical and administrative withdrawals are outlined in the Undergraduate catalog (www.uh.edu/academics/catalog).

 Graduate and Professional Students should refer to the most recent Graduate Catalog (www.uh.edu/grad_catalog) for the complete policy.